Ahmadmansoor/AdvancedScript/README.md

 - (Movx , addx , subx , mulx , divx , andx , orx , xorx , shlx ) : first parameter will not analyzed, just the second one.
 - (pushx , popx):parameter will analyzed
-- (BPxx , bpcx ,bpex ,bpdx ,bphx ,bphcx ,bphex ,bphdx ,bpmx) 	parallel commands for break point commands, parameters will not analyzed.
+- (BPxx , bpcx ,bpex ,bpdx ,bphx ,bphcx ,bphex ,bphdx ,bpmx) 	parallel commands for break point commands, parameters will analyzed.
 - cmpx : both parameter will analyzed  /// replaced with (if) commands on the new Script window, but can be used at x64dbg Script Screen
+-note :
+	in new Update BPxx for one parameter can set on array of address directly sample :
+	- varx str,IATCall,"E8????????90"			//define the search pattern
+	- varx int,TxSecBegin,{rip}				//define begin of section and set rip address
+	- setx $TxSecBegin,ads.SectionBegin($TxSecBegin)	//Get section begin address by ads libary
+	- varx array,IatCallList[1]				//define array of call xxx
+	- findallmemx $TxSecBegin,$IATCall,$IatCallList		//search for the pattern and fill IatCallList list
+	- bpxx $MagicLineList		  			///set BP at IatCallList list fo the address
 ```
 sample :
      - again: